cab-product-marking/opcua_client/README.md

 # OPEN SOURCE OPC UA CLIENT FOR CAB PRINTER USECASES

 These are examples of an OPC UA client written in C++ and Python.
-Basic functionalities in dealing with a CAB printer and OPC UA are shown.
+Basic functionalities in dealing with CAB printers and OPC UA are shown.
 This includes reading and writing configurations, handling and printing labels and replacing data fields in the label using Replace.
-These examples are intended to give you an idea of how the functionalities of the printer and with the printer can be set up.
+These examples give you an concrete overview how you can control and set up cab printers with OPC UA.

 ## Dependencies and installation on Linux systems